FIFA officials selected Dallas as one of the North American cities to host the World Cup games in 2026.

 - Vancouver, Canada

 - Los Angeles

 - Guadalajara, Mexico

 - Monterrey, Mexico

 The 10 US cities will host 60 matches – including the quarterfinals, semis, and finals.
 Mexico and Canada will both host 10 matches.

 In its bid to be a host city, Dallas’ profile on the FIFA website reads:

 “Dallas is a U.S. city hosting the World Cup in North America.
 The city in the USA is (possibly, being a candidate) part of the sixteen cities that will host the FIFA World Cup in 2026.
 Dallas, Texas, is one of the US cities that have made a stadium available – Dallas has the AT&T Stadium – in addition to three Canadian and three Mexican host cities.
 Find here the most important information you will need, perhaps to visit the city in 2026.
 Information about buying tickets for this American World Cup Soccer city of play.
-Info about the time zone, tourist attractions, typical characteristics in the field of sports, football and culture.
+Info about the time zone, tourist attractions, and typical characteristics in the field of sports, football, and culture.
 And more about what Dallas has to offer visiting fans of the global finals in 2026.”